rsmoke/ldap_record/README.md

 * Ruby at least 2.0.0
 * Gem 'net-ldap' ~> '0.16.1'
 > Install by running the following command at your command prompt_for_action
+>
+> *The Net::LDAP (aka net-ldap) gem before 0.16.0 for Ruby has a Missing SSL Certificate Validation.*
 ```bash
 gem install net-ldap
 ```